Structured Cabling Survey FAQ’s

 When do you charge for a survey?

 We generally charge for surveys that require us to travel a long distance.
 For instance, international surveys will be at a cost.
-Another example of a chargeable survey will be a client based in Scotland, Wales, Northern Ireland.
+Another example of a chargeable survey will be a client based in Scotland, Wales, or Northern Ireland.

 Do I get my money back if I go ahead with NM Cabling?